tianbingithub/iot/intl.en-US/Device Access/Protocols for connecting devices/Use MQTT protocol/Establish MQTT connections over TCP.md

         -   mqttClientId: Extended parameters are placed between vertical bars \(`|`\).
         -   clientId, deviceToken: the ClientID and DeviceToken that are obtained when the device is dynamically registered.
 For more information, see [MQTT-based dynamic registration]().
         -   securemode: the current security mode.
 If you use preregistration-free unique-certificate-per-product authentication, the value is -2.
-        -   signmethod: the signature algorithm.
-Valid values: hmacmd5, hmacsha1, hmacsha256, and sha256.
-Default value: hmacmd5.
-        -   timestamp: the current time, in milliseconds.
-This parameter is optional. |
+        -   authType: the authentication type.
+If you use preregistration-free unique-certificate-per-product authentication, the value is regnwl. |

 ## Examples